Certified Private Relational Time from Entanglement: Experimental Considerations

 If $\eta < 1$, the clocks will frequently ``miss'' ticks even when the quantum outcome would have been $+1$.
 However, the synchronization rate $R(\theta)$ is typically measured as a coincidence rate normalized by the total number of emitted pairs (or inferred from singles counts).
 If we define the measured rate $R_{exp}(\theta)$, we have:

 This reduced efficiency lowers the absolute rate of ticking for both classical and quantum models.
 The crucial comparison is the \emph{relative} rate or the visibility of the interference fringe.
-A high-visibility experiment (using, for example, spontaneous parametric down-conversion and superconducting nanowire single-photon detectors with $\eta > 0.9$) would clearly resolve the difference between the linear classical prediction and the sinusoidal quantum prediction.
+A high-visibility experiment (using, e.g., spontaneous parametric down-conversion and superconducting nanowire single-photon detectors with $\eta > 0.9$) would clearly resolve the difference between the linear classical prediction and the sinusoidal quantum prediction.

 Furthermore, the definition of ``simultaneity'' requires a coincidence window $\tau_c$.
 If the path lengths to Alice and Bob differ, or if there is electronic jitter, ticks might not register as simultaneous.
 Standard quantum optical techniques allow $\tau_c$ to be on the order of nanoseconds.
+As emphasized in Sec.~\ref{sec:coincidence-ticks}, the coincidence-tick stream is obtained only after classical record exchange (time tags, outcomes, and in the multi-setting case also the settings) and coincidence matching.
 The ``Entangled Clock'' is thus a statistical construct: it does not provide a continuous readout for a single run but establishes a time scale over an ensemble of events, where the density of synchronized events serves as the metrological standard.

+We note again that this notion of ``metrological standard'' is meant here in the operational and informational sense of a reproducible \emph{rate of identified coincidence events}, not as a claim of superior oscillator performance.

+\revG{From the perspective of physical implementation, the relevant ``system'' is therefore intrinsically open: it includes the source (pair generation), transmission channels, detectors, and the classical time-tagging electronics.
+The protocol does not assume coherent unitary evolution of a single isolated clockwork between ticks; instead, it assumes repeatable preparation and measurement producing a stable classical event record.
+This places the construction closer to the operational practice of time-tagged entanglement experiments (where post-processing defines coincidence structure) than to autonomous oscillator clocks.}